ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/handling-errors.md

 ## Error Code Structure

 Error codes are composed of a prefix and a number.
 The prefix identifies the error reporting party and the numeric code is aligned with HTTP response status codes.

-In the following example, `SMS-CAR-411`, `SMS-CAR-` is the prefix and `411` is the numeric code.
+In the following error code, `SMS-CAR-411`, `SMS-CAR-` is the prefix and `411` is the numeric code.

 ### Error Reporting Party Prefix